Ajax Fire and Emergency Services is made up of six distinct divisions:

 Deputy Fire Chief Mark Pankhurst |

-Mark has 34 years of fire service experience and started his fire service career with the Ajax Fire Department on January 2, 1989 and became a Qualified Captain in April of 1997.
-Mark left Ajax in 2001, to become the Fire Chief in Rama, a position that he held for 8 years.
+Deputy Chief Mark Pankhurst has 35 years of fire service experience and started his fire service career with the Ajax Fire Department on January 2, 1989 and became a Qualified Captain in April of 1997.
+Deputy Chief Pankhurst left Ajax in 2001, to become the Fire Chief in Rama, a position that he held for 8 years.
 He then moved to Kawartha Lakes Fire as the Deputy Chief for 2 years, then assuming the role of Fire Chief for over 10 years until his retirement in 2021.
+Deputy Chief Pankhurst has never truly fully retired from the fire services, he is currently the Fire Services Liaison with the Ontario Association of Fire Chiefs and is responsible for several programs and supports.
+Deputy Chief Pankhurst also remains active as a Volunteer Firefighter and Acting District Chief with the Township of Algonquin Highlands Fire Services which is located within Haliburton County. |

 Contact Us